 Deploying FinOps can be a daunting task.
 It requires a change in culture in addition to adopting new tools and methodologies.
 Therefore, it is little surprise that over 40% of organizations are in the “crawl” phase of adopting FinOps, according to The FinOps Foundation.
 This is where companies are getting their FinOps basics in place.

-At Orange Business Services, we can help speed up the process and optimize your cloud budget coupled with operational excellence.
+At Orange Business, we can help speed up the process and optimize your cloud budget coupled with operational excellence.
 We start with a complete audit of your cloud estate and create a short and long-term objectives roadmap.
 At the same time, we integrate all processes, including the design, build and run phases, so you only pay for the cloud resources you need and consume.
 The result is a FinOps solution that works for you and delivers the business outcomes you demand.

 Don’t end up hitting the spend panic button